soomtochukwu/GV/smartC/README.md

 #### 2. **`getAllPersons`**
    - **Arguments**: None
    - **Returned Data**:
-     - `Persons[]`: Array of Persons struct/object representing all registered persons.
+     - `Persons[]`: Array of Persons struct/object codesenting all registered persons.
    - **Event Emitted**: None
    - **Modifiers**: None
    - **Description**:
      This function returns a list of all registered persons in the contract.

 #### 3. **`initiateElection`**
    - **Arguments**:

      - `address _person1`: Address of the first candidate.
      - `address _person2`: Address of the second candidate.
      - `string calldata _purpose`: Purpose of the election.